OSC/ood-documentation/source/applications/dashboard.rst

    infrastructure.

 :numref:`dashboard-diagram` details how the Dashboard App works on the local HPC system.
-The user's PUN running the OnDemand Server launches the Ruby on Rails Dashboard app through Passenger_ as the user.
+The user's PUN running on the OnDemand Server launches the Ruby on Rails Dashboard app through Passenger_ as the user.

 The Dashboard app scans the deployment locations on the local and shared file